JGM-econ/academic/content/other.md

 #### A Team Sport

 Contrary to smaller boats like dinghies, yacht racing requires a full crew with each member fulfilling a specific role.
-A typical crew of about eight people is usually divided into the following roles:
+A typical crew of about eight people is usually divided into the following roles: Helm, Tactician, Main Trimmer, Jib Trimmers, Pit, Mast, and Bow.

+{{< spoiler text="More on the roles:" >}}
 -	the Helm steers the boat to sail it fast and on course,
 -	the Tactician designs the strategy and course,
 -	the Main Trimmer adjusts the mainsail to optimize speed,